 My mother died at a very young age, so, I never thought that I would live beyond that age myself.
 What a surprise to already be 20 years older than my mom was when she died.

-There are so many emotions you will face when you lose your mother, that you will face over and over again through your own life.
-Sharing your thoughts and feelings with others will help you heal and provide comfort for others that feel they are alone.
+There are so many emotions you will face when you lose your mother.
+You will face over and over again through your own life.
+Sharing your thoughts and feelings with others… will help you heal and provide comfort for others that feel they are alone.

 Join our Grief Recovery Room Support Group so that you can start sharing today.
 Please return often to share and see what others are posting or responding to your posts.